lblod/delta-consumer-single-graph-maintainer/taskell.md

 ## To Do

-- Triple flow
-    > Listing the flow of triples.
-    * [x] Data stored in different graphs in producer side
-    * [x] Delta notifier sends all information to producer
-    * [x] Producer stores triples in files, subfolder "deltas/physical-files"
-    * [x] Producer file metadata in "json-diff-files" (see mu-authorization)
-    * [x] Consumer downloads files from file service
-    * [x] Consumer stores files in subfolder "consumer-files", no metadata
-    * [x] Consumer imports data in single graph: "synced-files"

 ## Doing

 - Extra features
     > Some things to fix or make
-    * [ ] Make sure to test if a file exists explicitely to stop the downloading.
+    * [x] Make sure to test if a file exists explicitely to stop the downloading.
 Now, it trusts the failure of creating the write stream.
 Or try to create write stream before sending the request.
     * [ ] Use tasks for the sync of files

 ## Done